aaryapatel007/aaryapatel007/README.md

 <!--
 **aaryapatel007/aaryapatel007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 I'm Aarya, a *Data Scientist (Associate)* at Vitrana!
-I'm currently working on applying AI in the healthcare domains.
+I'm currently working on applying AI in the healthcare domain.

 I live in Delhi NCR and love building awesome AI tools which can benefit the humankind.
 You can reach me on [Linkedin](https://www.linkedin.com/in/aaryapatel007/).